Controllers

 end

+exclude is applied last, so it still wins if you both exclude and configure the same field.
 You only need to specify the keys you actually want to override — the framework fills in defaults from the model’s schema and validators.

 Recognized keys: